wp-plugins/image-slider-widget/readme.txt

 Create slider for your post, page or sidebar just in minutes.

 == Description ==
+= Responsive Slider Plugin =

-Best **image slider** plugin to your post/page/widget/sidebar area.
+Best **[slider](http://demo.ghozylab.com/plugins/easy-image-slider-plugin/?utm_source=wordpress&utm_medium=description-link&utm_campaign=slider "Slider Plugin")** plugin to your post/page/widget or sidebar area.
 Allows you to customize it to looking exactly what you want.

-With the built-in transition effects, you can easily create stunning sliders without writing any JavaScript or CSS codes.
+With the built-in transition effects, you can easily create stunning [image slider](http://demo.ghozylab.com/plugins/easy-image-slider-plugin/?utm_source=wordpress&utm_medium=description-link&utm_campaign=slider "Image Slider Plugin") without writing any JavaScript or CSS codes.

 With a self-explanatory user interface, the plugin is extremely easy to use.
 With the provided shortcode generator, it's also easy to insert the **slider** to your post, page and widget.